 Freedom Plaza / Chiang Kai Shek Memorial.
 It’s almost a given that going to see Taipei 101 and dining @ the night markets is a staple for any Taiwan visit, but gosh, seeing Chiang Kai Shek Memorial @ the Freedom Plaza blew me away!
 Officially known as “Liberty Square”, the CKS Memorial Hall was built in honor of the Republic Chinese General Chiang Kai Shek and is a prominent Landmark and national monument.
 It is absolutely glorious and makes me think about how much they revered their former Leader.

 YangMingShan National Park.
 Even though the weather was not very cooperative on the day of our scheduled hike to YangMingshan, our trip was made memorable as we personally witnessed the longest-lasting rainbow ever recorded recognized by the Guiness Book of Records!
-That’s right, we were there that day in Yangmingshan when this HUGE double rainbow decided to show-up and stay for 8 HOURS!
-That’s right ~ from the moment we were still on the bus ride up to the time we stepped out to explore the park!
+We were there that day in Yangmingshan when this HUGE double rainbow decided to show-up and stay for 8 HOURS!
+The double rainbow was there from the moment we were still on the bus ride up to the time we stepped out to explore the park!
 We feel so lucky and blessed to have witnessed this record-breaking phenomenon.
 It just makes me more determined to conquer Yangmingshan and do our intended hike on a future visit!

 YongKang Street Tagged mainly as a foodie daytime hot-spot, we came here with one goal – to have a taste of their famed Mango Shaved Ice.
 But if you’re not enticed by this cold dessert, there are many other choices to explore along this food-lover’s destination.